 - 1. If the composition of the degree programme undergoes substantive changes, transitional measures will be established and published by the Dean. - 2.
 These transitional measures shall include at least the following: - a. an arrangement regarding exemptions that may be obtained based on examinations that have already been passed; - b. the period during which the transitional arrangement shall be valid. - 3.
 Students follow the degree programme as it applied or applies during the first academic year of their enrolment, unless components of the programme are no longer offered.
 In such cases, students must transfer according to the applicable transitional measures.
 Deviations require the approval of the Board of Examiners.
-Before submitting a request to this end, the student must have first obtained recommendations from an academic counsellor.

-4. If a course within a degree programme is cancelled, four additional opportunities for taking the examination in this course shall be offered after it has been taught for the last time: the examination at the end of the teaching of the course, a resit in the same academic year and two resits in the following academic year.
+Before submitting a request to this end, the student must have first obtained recommendations from an academic counsellor. - 4.
+If a course within a degree programme is cancelled, four more written examinations in this course will be offered after the last lesson in this course, namely two examinations in the same academic year and two examinations in the following academic year.